Find Any Part in 3D: Experiments

 \subsubsection{Quantifying and Comparing Robustness}

-We evaluate the robustness of our method by varying the query text prompt, the object orientation, as well as the data domain, i.e. the data source of similarly-looking objects. \cref{fig:robustness_qualitative} provides qualitative examples.
+\cref{fig:robustness} evaluates the robustness of our method under different query text prompt, object orientation, and data domain, i.e. the data source of similarly-looking objects.

-\mypar{Robustness to query prompt.} PointCLIPV2's reported metric comes from an extensive top-k prompt search on the test set: for each object part, they try 700 LLM-generated prompts.
-They iterate 2 times over all parts on the test set to determine the best prompt.
-For fairness of comparison, we also perform this top-k search for our method.
-Additionally, we evaluate on two prompts that are more likely to be used in a real application: the ``{part} of a {object}" prompt (such as ``leg of a chair"), or the ``part name" prompt (``leg").
-As shown in \cref{fig:robustness_comparison}, with a change of prompt from top-k to ``{part} of a {object}", PointCLIPV2's performance drops from 48.472 to 17.417, i.e., a $64\%$ drop of performance, whereas our method only drops $31\%$, staying much more robust.
+\mypar{Robustness to query prompt.} PointCLIPV2 performs an extensive top-k prompt search on the test set: they iteratively optimize the prompt for each part (iteratively searching over 700 prompts per part and looping over all parts twice) and select the best prompt, i.e. iterate over $k=1400 \times n_{\text{part}}$ prompts and pick the one with the best test performance.
+For a fair comparison, we perform the same top-k search for our method.
+We also evaluate on two common prompts: ``{part} of a {object}" (such as ``leg of a chair"), and ``part name" (``leg").
+As shown in \cref{fig:robustness}, with a change of prompt from top-k to ``{part} of a {object}", PointCLIPV2's performance drops from 48.47 to 17.42 ($64\%$ decrease), whereas our method exhibits more robust performance.

-\mypar{Robustness to object orientation.} To evaluate robustness to object orientation, we apply a random rotation by sampling three angles from $-\pi$ to $\pi$ and applying rotations along each of the X, Y, Z axis sequentially.
-As shown in \cref{fig:robustness_comparison}, PointCLIPV2's performance drops $46\%$ whereas our method does not drop but even increases $3\%$.
+\mypar{Robustness to object orientation.} We apply a random rotation by sampling three angles from $-\pi$ to $\pi$ and applying rotations along each of the X, Y, Z axis sequentially.
+PointCLIPV2's performance drops $46\%$ whereas our method does not drop but even increases $3\%$.

 \mypar{Robustness to domain.} We constructed \shapenetpartobj, a benchmark with objects from the same categories as \shapenetpart, but sourced from Objaverse assets.
-With this domain shift, PointCLIPV2's performance drops from 48.472 to 21.177 by $56\%$, whereas our method stays robust with a $20\%$ increase.
-We provide more comprehensive evaluations with varying configurations on the other datasets in the appendix, which show similar trends.
+With this domain shift, PointCLIPV2's performance drops from 48.47 to 21.18 by $56\%$, whereas our method stays robust with a $20\%$ increase.